 With an adjustable bed, the mattress isn't the only component to consider, but it's certainly an important one.
 Many options are available, but memory foam mattresses are a good choice for seniors.

 - Memory foam mattresses are typically most comfortable and can provide a better night's sleep for seniors.

 - Memory foam is also better for durability and flexibility.

 - The right mattress can provide pressure relief - an important feature to combat the aches and pains typically associated with aging; memory foam is highly rated for this.

 Choosing an adjustable bed should include some research and some trips to mattress stores to feel the mattresses to see if they're comfortable for you; remember that there is not one mattress type that is universally comfortable for every person.

 Adjustable beds typically cost more than traditional beds.
 Note that adjustable beds may not include the mattress in their selling price.
 Buying from a discount retailer like Costco can save money, but if the adjustable mattress is deemed "medically necessary" by your medical provider and you are a Medicare recipient, the cost of the bed may be partially or completely covered.

-Adjustable beds for two are available though will probably cost more.
+Adjustable beds for two are available, but will probably cost more.
 These beds allow partners to personalize their adjustments on each side and are a good option for couples who differ in their sleep needs and comfort preferences.

 An adjustable bed can make a big difference in the quality of your sleep.
-Spend some time doing the research to make the right choice for you.
+Spend some time reviewing the best adjustable beds for seniors to make the right choice for you.